The Obama Foundation Scholars Program at Columbia University seeks rising leaders from around the world who meet the following criteria:

 Interested applicants must complete and submit an application through the Obama Foundation Scholars Program online application system.
 Applications will be reviewed by a selection committee.

 Yes.
 Obama Foundation Scholars must be fluent in reading, writing and speaking in English.
 Scholars are expected to be able to read and comprehend complex texts, work in teams, give oral presentations, draft memos and reports, understand academic lectures, engage in classroom discussions and build networks — all in English.
-Applicants to the Obama Foundation Scholars Program at Columbia University whose native language is not English are required to demonstrate proficiency in the English language by submitting scores from one of three exams: The internet-based or paper-based exams of the Test of English as a Foreign Language (TOEFL); the International English Language Testing System (IELTS); or the Pearson Test of English Academic (PTE Academic).
+Applicants whose native language is not English are required to demonstrate proficiency in the English language by submitting scores from one of three exams: The internet-based or paper-based exams of the Test of English as a Foreign Language (TOEFL); the International English Language Testing System (IELTS); or the Pearson Test of English Academic (PTE Academic).
 No other exams will be accepted.

 This requirement is waived for applicants who:

 - have completed an undergraduate degree - not a master's or graduate degree - in a country where English is an official language;

 - have previously taken the TOEFL, IELTS, or PTE exams in the last five years and scored at or above the minimum requirement of 100 (TOEFL-IBT), 600 (TOEFL-PBT), 7.0 (IELTS), or 68 (PTE Academic).
 If applicants qualify for a waiver under this exception, they must upload a scanned copy of their score report to the online application to ensure their application is eligible for review.
 If they did not score at or above the required minimum or no longer have a copy of their old results, they must retake an English proficiency exam.

 The Obama Foundation Scholars Program covers the following costs: